difference between a trademark and a copyright

 On the other hand, a copyright is a legal protection that gives the creator of an original work the exclusive right to use and distribute the work.
 This means that the owner of the copyright has the sole authority to make copies of the work or distribute it to others, including making adaptations or derivative works.
 Copyrights can be registered with the U.S. Copyright Office to provide additional legal protections.

-See also difference between chow mein and lo mein
+See also difference between marriage and wedding

 Original works that can be copyrighted include books, songs, artwork, and software.
 The length of time a copyright lasts depends on several factors such as the year the work was first published and whether the owner has registered the copyright.